-In the paper, "Supply Chain Game Theory Network Modeling Under Labor Constraints: Applications to the Covid-19 Pandemic," A. Nagurney, European Journal of Operational Research (2021), a game theory model for supply chains with labor was constructed, under three different sets of constraints, building on our previous work.
+In the paper, "Supply Chain Game Theory Network Modeling Under Labor Constraints: Applications to the Covid-19 Pandemic," A. Nagurney (2021), in press in European Journal of Operational Research, a game theory model for supply chains with labor was constructed, under three different sets of constraints, building on our previous work.

-Two sets of constraints have labor being shared among the competing supply chain networks of firms/organizations, in which case the governing concept is that of a Generalized Nash Equilibrium (rather than a Nash Equilibrium).
+Since, labor in this context, may be shared among the competing supply chain networks of firms/organizations, the governing concept is that of a Generalized Nash Equilibrium (rather than a Nash Equilibrium).